• Blog

 What Duties and Fees Do Duty Drawbacks Apply To?

 Duty drawbacks can make a huge difference for your importing costs, so it’s important to reclaim costs whenever possible.
-Fortunately, drawbacks apply to a variety of duties and fees imposed by the U.S. Customs and Border Protection (CBP) on imported goods.
-These include:
+Drawbacks apply to a variety of duties and fees imposed by the U.S. Customs and Border Protection (CBP).

 Who Is Eligible for Duty Drawback?